astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ![Trigger DAG Graph](https://assets2.astronomer.io/main/guides/cross-dag-dependencies/trigger_dag_run_graph.png)

-There are a couple of things to note when using this operator:

-- If your dependent DAG requires a config input or a specific execution date, these can be specified in the operator using the `conf` and `execution_date` params respectively.
+Note that f your dependent DAG requires a config input or a specific execution date, these can be specified in the operator using the `conf` and `execution_date` params respectively.
-- If your upstream DAG has downstream tasks that require the downstream DAG to finish first, you should set the `wait_for_completion` param to `True` as shown in the example above.
-This param defaults to `False`, meaning once the downstream DAG has started, the upstream DAG will mark the task as a success and move on to any downstream tasks.

 ### ExternalTaskSensor

-The next method for creating cross-DAG dependencies is to add an `ExternalTaskSensor` to your downstream DAG.
+To create cross-DAG dependencies from within your downstream DAG, consider using one or more [`ExternalTaskSensor`s](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).
 The downstream DAG will wait until a task is completed in the upstream DAG before moving on to the rest of the DAG.
-You can find more info on this sensor on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).
+This method of creating cross-DAG dependencies is especially useful when you have a downstream DAG with different branches that depend on different tasks in one or more upstream DAGs to have succeeded.
+Instead of defining a whole DAG as being downstream of another DAG like with datasets, you can define specific tasks in a downstream DAG as having to wait for a specific task to finishe in an upstream DAG.

+For example, you could have upstream tasks modifying different tables in a data warehouse and one downstream DAG running one branch of data quality checks for each of those tables.
+You can use one `ExternalTaskSensor` at the start of each branch to make sure that the checks running on each table only start, once the update to that specific table has finished.

 > **Note**: In Airflow 2.2+, a deferrable version of the `ExternalTaskSensor` is available, the [`ExternalTaskSensorAsync`](https://registry.astronomer.io/providers/astronomer-providers/modules/externaltasksensorasync).
 For more info on deferrable operators and their benefits, see [this guide](https://www.astronomer.io/guides/deferrable-operators/)

-This method is not as flexible as the `TriggerDagRunOperator`, since the dependency is implemented in the downstream DAG.
-It is ideal in situations where you have a downstream DAG that is dependent on multiple upstream DAGs.
 An example DAG using the `ExternalTaskSensor` is shown below:

 ```python
 from airflow import DAG